konraddj/VMware-vSAN-Cluster-and-Domain-Controller-Configuration/README.md

-# Build a VMware Cluster with vSAN - SOP
+# Build a VMware Cluster with vSAN
 ## Overview

 This Standard Operating Procedure (SOP) provides a comprehensive guide for building and configuring a VMware cluster with vSAN.
 It is intended for technical personnel responsible for setting up a production environment with VMware vSphere and vSAN technologies.